Saturday, June 29, 2019

 Overall: GOOD

-While it certainly has enough redeemable and interesting qualities, Gerald Kargl's Angst is still a characteristic example of a movie that repeatedly forces the viewer to ask, "What is the point of this?".
-Sort of the Austrian precursor to Henry: Portrait of a Serial Killer, Angst follows around a violently deranged lunatic for an hour and some change as we get to witness every detail of him being violent and deranged.
-The end.
-Since the premise is so cut and dry on paper, Kargl makes some intriguing stylistic choices such as using multiple SnorriCam shots and shooting all of the violence and action in a remarkably awkward fashion, all the while having his main, psychopathic character very calmly narrate his own history and fantasies.
-Erwin Leder's performance is perfect as he loses more and more control over himself and his circumstances, plus the score by German, electronic composer Klaus Schulze is both eerie and hypnotic.
-It eventually becomes a problem that the movie is shot in real time since we are treated to a long, post-killing spree sequence in which bodies are moved for about twenty minutes, which is too long of a cooling period that unfortunately drains a lot of tension.
-The bleak presentation does not go too torture-porn overall though to be a wasteful experience and it is an effectively provocative, uncompromising look into the psyche of an inhuman, malevolent murderer for those curious to see something so knowingly unpleasant.
+Putting the viewer right smack in the uncomfortable seat throughout its entire run time, Gerald Kargl's Angst, (Fear), serves as Austrian's precursor to Henry: Portrait of a Serial Killer.
+Following around a violently deranged lunatic for an hour and some change as we get to witness every detail of him being violent and deranged, the premise is as cut and dry as it gets.
+Kargl makes some intriguing stylistic choices though, such as using multiple SnorriCam shots and shooting all of the violence and action in an awkward fashion, all the while having his main, psychopathic character calmly narrate his own history and fantasies.
+Erwin Leder's performance is perfect as he loses more and more control over himself and his circumstances, plus the score by German electronic composer Klaus Schulze is both eerie and hypnotic.
+It eventually becomes a problem that the movie is shot in real time since we are treated to a long post-killing spree sequence in which bodies are merely moved around for about twenty minutes, thus deflating the tension.
+The bleak presentation does not go fully into torture-porn though and this remains an effectively provocative and uncompromising look into the psyche of an inhuman, malevolent murderer for those curious to see something so knowingly unpleasant.

 GOSPODIN OFORMITEL